It’s a sad reality.

-When you talk to your doctor about prostate health, the last thing you'd expect from him is a natural prostate solution that heads prostate troubles off at the pass.
+When you talk to your doctor about prostate health, the last thing you can expect from him is a natural prostate solution that heads prostate troubles off at the pass.

-Luckily, you have other options -- and they start with the manly mineral that’s essential for your prostate health.
+But luckily, you do have other options — and they start with the manly mineral that’s essential for your prostate health.

 It’s zinc, and here are the two most important things you need to know about it:

 That’s not all zinc can do for you: This mineral is critical to all-around male sexual function.
-It can help you to maximize your testosterone production, and even make sure the testosterone you already have stays around longer.
+It can help you maximize your testosterone production, and keep the testosterone you already have around longer.

-But since your body doesn’t store zinc, you need to find a way to get it every single day -- and unless you're really into oysters, that's going to mean a supplement.
+But since your body doesn’t store zinc, you need to find a way to get it every single day.
+You can try eating more of the following foods to raise your zinc levels naturally.

 Don’t grab the first one off the shelf, because the most common zinc supplements are made from zinc sulfate, a form of the mineral that’s lousy on stomachs.